 How should this medicine be used?

-The combination of ledipasvir and sofosbuvir comes as a tablet to take by mouth.
+The combination of ledipasvir and sofosbuvir comes as a tablet and pellets to take by mouth.
 It is usually taken with or without food once daily.
 Take ledipasvir and sofosbuvir at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ledipasvir and sofosbuvir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Continue to take ledipasvir and sofosbuvir even if you feel well.
 The length of your treatment (8 to 24 weeks) depends on your condition, how well you respond to the medication, and whether you experience severe side effects.
 Do not stop taking ledipasvir and sofosbuvir without talking to your doctor.